jmhockham/mars-rover/README.md

 Check out the tests for more examples of this

 ## Running
-Go to the base directory and type `sbt run`
+Go to the root directory and type `sbt run`